-Physician Burnout and the Enlightened CFO
+Physician Burnout and the Power of an Enlightened CFO

 What your CFO doesn’t know about physician burnout is hurting you right now.
 They are pounding the boardroom table for projects that only increase the stress for the front line care providers.
 We must teach them the financial impact of burnout because an enlightened CFO can be your biggest ally in battle against stress and burnout.